simeononsecurity/simeononsecurity.ch/content/articles/what-is-gdpr-overview-explanation/index.en.md

 The GDPR grants individuals augmented control over their personal data, empowering them with a range of rights:

 - **Right to Access**: Individuals possess the authority to request information regarding the processing of their data.
-For instance, if a user wants to understand how a **company** utilizes their provided information, they can make a formal request to obtain insights into the data handling practices.
+For instance, if a user wants to understand how a **company** uses their provided information, they can make a formal request to obtain insights into the data handling practices.

 - **Right to Rectification**: Inaccurate data can be corrected by the individual.
 If someone notices that their address on a **social media platform** is outdated, they can request a correction to ensure accuracy.